 ConfigMgr Admins Let’s start learning Intune.
-In this post I will cover Intune Learning for ConfigMgr Admins.
-Microsoft Intune and ConfigMgr are part of Endpoint Manager Product group.
-Both are part of modern device management solution from Microsoft.
+In this post, I will cover Intune Learning for ConfigMgr Admins.
+Microsoft Intune and ConfigMgr are part of the Endpoint Manager Product group.
+Both are part of modern device management solutions from Microsoft.

 My recommendation to the SCCM admin is to start learning Microsoft Intune.
 This is because the Configuration Manager is tightly integrated with Intune and Azure.
 Tenant attach is one of the features within SCCM.
 This feature helps admins to manage devices managed by on-prem ConfigMgr servers from the Intune console.

 I have a series of posts to explain the difference between SCCM and Intune administration and architecture.
 Check out those posts: